LET'S TALK FERTILITY CONSULTATIONS: DO YOU KNOW ABOUT REIs?

 FERTILITY CONSULTATIONS, THE ROUND-UP:

-- When to go: If you have had 2 or more miscarriages, have been unsuccessfully trying to conceive for a year or more (6 months or more if you’re 35 or older), want an in-depth conversation about the fertility ramifications of your fibroids/endometriosis/PCOS, or are looking for a detailed discussion about getting pregnant now or egg or embryo freezing, seeing a REI might be appropriate.
+When to go: If you have had two or more miscarriages, have been unsuccessfully trying to conceive for a year or more (six months or more if you’re 35 or older), want an in-depth conversation about the fertility ramifications of your fibroids/endometriosis/PCOS, or are looking for a detailed discussion about getting pregnant now or egg or embryo freezing, seeing a REI might be appropriate.

 NOW MORE IN DEPTH, WHO TO SEE: